dipo0x/NodeJS-Express-Starter/README.md

 ## Usage

-Make a Reference to [the Postman Collection](https://fastupload.io/en/EbHX2LETIbpl1IX/file) to see the Environment Variables and Requests
+Make a Reference to [the Postman Collection](https://fastupload.io/en/25axvSwV5FvMhrf/file) to see the Environment Variables and Requests

-## Test
-Psalm 91
 ## Stack Choice

 MongoDB - It lets the application run while it is fetching data from the backend server which won't make our large users always wait for response.
 It is asynchronous and event-driven.
 Schema doesn't have to be well structured, which makes it perfect for frequently changing data.
 MongoDB is also a distributed database which allows ad-hoc queries, real-time integration, and indexing efficient.